GiladFisher/OOP1a/README.md

 - Class Diagram

 ### Introduction
-The Observable object, GroupAdmin, is an implementation of the Sender interface that was provided by course staff and containes an instance of "UndoableStringBuilder", a class that we wrote in the previous task to add the "Undo" feature to the already existing "StringBuilder" class found in java.
-The object also keeps track of the registered "Member" objects, which it will later inform of any update to the "UndoableStringBuilder".
+The Observable object, GroupAdmin, is an implementation of the Sender interface that was provided by the course staff and contains an UndoableStringBuilder object.
+GroupAdmin manages a list of registered "Member" objects, which also hold an UndoableStringBuilder variable.
+Upon each change done to GroupAdmin's UndoableStringBuilder, the change is notified to the current Members and they have their own UndoableStringBuilder compatibly changed.

 #### Class Diagram